 Size & Weight

-Finally, as we concluded this article we come to our conclusion: the main difference between Leatherman Signal and Gerber Center-Drive is that Center-Drive is bigger and heavier than the Signal, the Signal features tools mainly aimed for outdoor tasks such as cutting wood or starting a fire while the Center-Drive is aimed more for heavy-duty tasks such as tightening different types of screws or measuring the wire with the ruler.
+Finally, as we concluded this article we come to our conclusion: the main difference between Leatherman Signal and Gerber Center-Drive is that Center-Drive is bigger and heavier than the Signal.
+The Signal features tools mainly aimed for outdoor tasks such as cutting wood or starting a fire while the Center-Drive is aimed more at everyday tasks such as tightening different types of screws or cutting wires.
 All in all, we recommend Gerber Center-Drive as a better choice than Leatherman Signal, while we like Signal too, if you are looking for a heavy-duty multi-tool then Center-Drive is a better choice.